frrmack/rankor/README.md

 - If you are using OS X

-    - If you don't already have command line tools, install them with `xcode-select --install`
+    - If you don't already have Xcode command-line tools, install them with `xcode-select --install`

     - If you don't already have Homebrew, install it following [these instructions](https://brew.sh/#install)